Seabed 2030 Project: Map the Ocean by 2030 with SeaKeepers

 Background:

-Crowdsourced bathymetry (CSB) is the collection of depth measurements from vessels, using standard navigation instruments, while engaged in routine maritime operations.
+Crowdsourced Bathymetry (CSB) is the collection of depth measurements from vessels, using standard navigational instruments, while engaged in routine maritime operations.
 CSB can be used to supplement the more rigorous and scientific bathymetric coverage done by hydrographic offices, industry, and researchers around the world.
+This information can help fill in spaces on charts where data is outdated or missing entirely and highlight regions where further surveying may be necessary.
+It can also help to power environmental causes such as identifying potentially sensitive habitat or rocky reef structures.
+Some examples of this work can be seen below.

 How to Participate: